Common idioms that are frequently misused

 ★ Correct: Case in point.

-If you’re concerned with grammatical inaccuracies in your content, it helps to have an industry-leading, content platform by your side.
-Take a tour of Acrolinx to find out how it can improve the writing your business produces.
-Or download our Grammar Guide for more helpful tips.
+If you’re concerned with grammatical inaccuracies in your content, it helps to have an industry-leading, content governance platform by your side.
+Take a tour of Acrolinx to find out how it improves the writing your business produces.
+After defining your enterprise content guidelines, Acrolinx turns your guidelines into editorial assistance to help your writers create on-brand content across more than 50 authoring integrations.